cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

 ##### GitOps<sup>(New in v2)</sup>

-GitOps is code-based infrastructure and operational procedure that rely on Git as a source control system.
+GitOps is a code-based infrastructure and operational procedure that relies on Git as a source control system.
 It is an evolution of Infrastructure as Code (IaC) and a DevOps best practice that leverages Git as the single source of truth, and centralized control management for creating, updating, and deleting IT system architecture.
-GitOps allows separating deployments from development and use full advantage of the immutable declarative infrastructure.
-Every element of the environment can be deployed as often as needed with the same result, instances are redeployed instead of restoring from multiple unique configurations and versions.
+GitOps allows separating deployments from development and takes full advantage of it's immutable declarative infrastructure.
+Every element of the environment can be deployed as often as needed with the same result, and instances are redeployed instead of restoring from multiple unique configurations and versions.

-Traditional processes mostly rely on human operational knowledge, expertise, and actions performed manually but in case of GitOps all changes are made as interaction with Git repository.
-Therefore, the Git repository and GitOps process become crucial to secure and should be secure by design.
-Immutability of infrastructure protects from making changes from outside the main deployment process and easier to detect and reverse environment changes based on the declarative state in the Git repository.
+Traditional processes mostly rely on human operational knowledge, expertise, and actions performed manually but in the case of GitOps all changes are made as interactions with a Git repository.
+Therefore, the Git repository and GitOps process become crucial for security and should be secure by design.
+Immutability of infrastructure protects from making changes from outside the main deployment process and makes it easier to detect and reverse environment changes based on the declarative state in the Git repository.

-Usage of IaC and GitOps increase the overall security of the infrastructure itself by limiting manual operations, providing an audit of all changes, a declarative single source of truth, policy enforcement via the necessary controls and gates on processes to ensure that security requirements are met.
+Usage of IaC and GitOps increases the overall security of the infrastructure itself by limiting manual operations, providing an audit of all changes, a declarative single source of truth, policy enforcement via the necessary controls and gates on processes to ensure that security requirements are met.
 Using GitOps tools and technologies, organizations can mitigate different vectors of attacks, i.e. by reducing the number of people and machines that have access to the